hynek/svcs/docs/why.md

 Once you've understood the life cycles of registries and containers, you can look our framework integrations that get you started in no time:

 - [Flask](flask)

+If you get overwhelmed by the jargon, always feel free to check our [glossary](glossary)!